affinda/affinda-typescript/docs/interfaces/AffindaAPICreateRedactedResumeOptionalParams.md

 • `Optional` **expiryTime**: `string`

-The date/time in ISO-8601 format when the resume will be automatically deleted.
+The date/time in ISO-8601 format when the document will be automatically deleted.
 Defaults to no expiry.

 ___